ABOUT ALDEA COUNSELING

 -

 Simply stated…when the therapy is working, you feel better.
-Early on in treatment you and your therapist will delineate your goals for treatment and the specific tasks that will support you in your healing journey.
+Early on in your healing journey and your therapist will delineate your goals for treatment and the specific tasks that will support you in your healing journey.
 Throughout treatment these goals will frequently be reassessed to guarantee that the treatment is moving towards achieving your goals.

 -

 We have an equity pricing model for our services based on what you can afford.
-Click here for more information [add link]
+Click here for more information.

 -